dhis2/expression-parser/PRESENTATION.md

 https://en.wikipedia.org/wiki/Parsing_expression_grammar

-* Unlike CFGs, PEGs cannot be ambiguous
+* PEGs cannot be ambiguous (unlike CFGs)
 * if a string parses, it has exactly one valid parse tree
+* (presumably: OR not allowed in production rules)

 The toy example again, defined slightly different
 ```